Guide

 - in disabled parking spaces

-- on single and double yellow lines if there are no loading restrictions
+- on single and double yellow lines if it's safe to do so and there are no loading restrictions

 You might have to pay to use off-street car parks, such as: